smartgeber Logo

 Longevity and Durability

-While OLED TVs offer excellent picture quality, their lifespan can be shorter compared to other types of TVs.
-The organic materials used in OLED panels can degrade over time, potentially leading to a decrease in brightness and color accuracy.
+While OLED TVs offer excellent picture quality, their lifespan can be shorter than LED TVs.
+The organic materials used in OLED panels can degrade over time, leading to a decrease in brightness and color accuracy.

 Last updated 3 mins ago